pynvme/pynvme/doc/features.rst

 Timeout
 ^^^^^^^

-The timeout is configurable, and the default time is 10 seconds.
+The timeout duration is configurable, and the default time is 10 seconds.
 Users can change the timeout setting for those expected long-time consuming commands.

 .. code-block:: python